Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Results

-In addition to the interpolation effects in x-space, also the underlying wave spectrum is changed by interpolation.
-To analyze the wave spectrum for a given volume of space, we determine the magnetic field on some equidistant points in space that are located in the middle of cubes defined by grid points and use a fast Fourier transform (FFT) to obtain the field into $k$-space.
-Figure~\ref{spectra} shows the resulting weighted power-law distribution between the given minimal and maximal wave number.
+Finally, we analyze the resulting turbulence spectrum, as shown in Fig.~\ref{spectra}.
 Due to the discretization and windowing of the continuous TD13 field by the FFT, this routine provides a non-vanishing amplitude at $k>k_\mathrm{max}$ which, however, vanishes for an exact Fourier transform, i.e.\ an infinite number of transformation points.
-In addition, the limited number of wavemodes leads to an additional fluctuation resulting in a deviation from the desired amplitude $A(k)$.
-With respect to the interpolation routines, NN provides a priori the correct spectral behavior for the used method of analysis.
-In contrast, TC and especially TL have a significant impact on the spectral behavior, causing a steepening of the slope toward higher wave numbers.
-This change of slope reduces the number of wavemodes the particles are able to scatter off.
-In particular, for a rigidity $\rho\sim l_{\rm min}/l_{\rm max}$, i.e.\ close to the limit of the resonant scattering regime, the diffusive behavior is expect to change due to the steeper spectral slope by the interpolation routine, as analyzed in more detail in the following section.
+In addition, the limited number of wave-modes leads to an additional fluctuation resulting in a deviation from the desired amplitude $A(k)$.
+In this analysis, NN matches the behavior of the source field exactly, which is due to the fact that the source field is sampled only once, and the resulting grid is then used in both the direct FFT and as the basis for the interpolated FFTs.
+Since NN does not touch these values in any way, the resulting spectrum is exactly the same.